Democratic Access Control

 Viewer does not support full SVG 1.1

-We have to divide this use-case into several parts and look at the responsibilities of each participant.
-On one end we would like to enable an organization (the SEO Approver) to assign SEO entities the power to approve search entries.
+We have to divide the use-case into several parts and look at the responsibilities of each.
+On one end we would like to enable an organization (let’s call it the OpenSearchFoundation for now :-) to assign SEO entities the power to approve search entries.
 All this entity has to do is to add the content based signature of each SEO entity it assigns to his TSA based protocol.
 This information can then be forwarded to the search nodes which actually store the search entries, because they need to know which SEO entities they should have trust in.

 There can be many different forms of SEO entities: some could be looking at the the search entry from the perspective of sustainability, another one from the perspective of law.
-In this way many different aspects can be handled by specialized SEO with their expertise.
-Their role and task is to approve search entries (of companies) as valid if they match their criteria and if the content description is in a good shape to be found (“sanitizing” search entry with respect to their expertise).
-Each SEO could set up his own search space, or they could work in a shared search space/domain that allows them to host a bigger dataset that each one alone.
-If a company requests to be verified by a SEO, the SEO can check e.g. the webpage, and creates his necessary TSA protocol entry that matches the digital identity of the company / webpage.
-The SEO does not want to add the digital watermark of each single webpage to his TSA at this step, because then we would need to distribute this to all search nodes.
+There are many different aspects, and each SEO can specialize in his expertise and approve search entries (of companies) as valid if they match their criteria and if the content description is in a good shape to be found (“sanitized” input).
+Each SEO could set up his own search space, or they could work in a shared search space that allows them to host a bigger dataset that each one alone.
+If a company requests to be verified by a SEO, the SEO can check e.g. the webpage, and creates the necessary TSA protocol entry that matches the digital identity of the company / webpage.
+We do not want to add the digital watermark of each webpage at this step, because then we would need to distribute this to all search nodes.

 The company can then add the digital content watermark and record it in its own TSA.
-Since his own digital identity (a specialized search identity representing the company) was previously approved by the SEO entity, the link between the final record up to the SEO approver is complete, and can be always verified.
-The company can then, after possible modification of it’s webpages according to the SEO, publish his own search entries.
-Each search index node can check whether the companies identity has been approved by an SEO, but it doesn’t need to check each record individually.
+Since the digital identity (a disposible or temporary identity) was previously approved by the SEO entity, the link between the final record up to the SEO approver company is complete, and can be verified.
+The company can then, after possible modification to its webpages according to the SEO, publish his own search entries.
+Each search index node can check whether the company temporary identity has been approved by an SEO.

-The added benefit for a user, who is searching for content, in this kind of search setup is: he can select a set of SEO entities, that he would like to trust.
+The added benefit for a user of this kind of search setup is: he can select a set of SEO entities, that he would like to trust.
 All search entries returned to him that do not match his selection will be filtered out.
-With this setup we prevent the need to check each webpage, but enable a market of SEO provider that can compete on different aspects and expertise.
+With this setup we prevent the need to check each webpage, but enable a market of SEO provider that can can compete on different aspects and expertise.

-However, the picture is still not complete.
+However, the picture is still not complete in fully.
 Let’s have a look at our third and last use case before moving into abstract definitions.

 Adding Distributed Intrusion Detection

 The third use case that we would like to realize is the implementation of a remote intrusion detection system.
-Each system is able to record its own state / system configuration, and it can do so periodically.
-Each system is also able to send it’s attestation result to a different peer (i.e. to the system administrator) to compare the results with the desired state of the system and to approve conformity.
+Each system is able to record its own state, and can do so periodically.
+Each system is also able to send it’s attestation result to a different peer (it’s system administrator) to verify that the results conform to desired state of the system.

 3) Remote Attestation / Intrusion Detection